kyguney/multi-select-case/README.md

 # Multi-select Autocomplete Component

+## Live Demo

+The project is deployed and can be accessed [here](https://multi-select-case-phi.vercel.app/).

 ## Description

 This project implements a multi-select autocomplete component using Vite + React + TS + Tailwind CSS.
 The component allows users to search and select characters from the ["Rick and Morty" API](https://rickandmortyapi.com/api/character/).